Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private Computation: Introduction

+Lagrange Coded Computing (LCC) codes \cite{LCC} were initially proposed for solving the polynomial computation problem, but they exhibit low straggler tolerance and require a high recovery threshold.
+The goal of this paper is to enhance the straggler tolerance of LCC codes and establish a flexible tradeoff among recovery threshold, communication overhead, and computation overhead to enable optimal designs on system performance.
+Here, the communication overhead includes the upload cost from the master to the workers and the download cost from the workers to the master, while the computation overhead includes the complexities of generating the encoded data of the dataset at the master, generating the response at each worker, and decoding the desired evaluations at the master.

-In this paper, we focus on the problem of evaluating multivariate polynomials over a distributed computing system in the presence of stragglers and adversarial workers, while providing an information-theoretical privacy guarantee for the dataset, as shown in Fig. \ref{GLCC}.
-Our goal is to establish a flexible tradeoff among recovery threshold, communication and computation overheads to enable optimal designs on system performance.
-As a result, we propose generalized LCC (GLCC) codes, which include LCC codes as a special case.
-The key components of GLCC codes include 1) partitioning the dataset into \emph{multiple groups}, and encoding the data in each group using Lagrange interpolation polynomial; 2) sharing \emph{multiple evaluations} of each group polynomial with each worker to create computational redundancy; 3) each worker returning multiple computation results to the master, constructed using additional polynomials as interference cancellation coefficients to eliminate interference between groups at the master.
-Consequently, the computation results at workers can be viewed as evaluations of a composition polynomial, and accordingly, the decoding is accomplished by interpolating the polynomial.
+The main contribution of this paper is a proposed Generalized LCC (GLCC) codes for the polynomial computation problem, which include LCC codes as a special case and establish a more flexible tradeoff among recovery threshold, communication overhead, and computation overhead.
+The key components of GLCC codes include 1) partitioning the dataset into \emph{multiple groups}, and encoding the data in each group using Lagrange interpolating polynomial; 2) sharing \emph{multiple evaluations} of each group polynomial with each worker to create computational redundancy; 3) each worker returning multiple computation results to the master, constructed using additional polynomials as interference cancellation coefficients to eliminate interference between groups at the master.
+Consequently, the computation results at workers can be viewed as evaluations of a composition polynomial, such that the decoding is accomplished by interpolating the polynomial.

-Furthermore, we apply the proposed GLCC codes on distributed training of perceptron neural networks, and empirically evaluate the performance of GLCC codes on simultaneously training multiple single-layer perceptron classifiers.
-For experiments over various combinations of datasets and straggler scenarios, GLCC codes reduce the training time for the classifiers to reach certain test accuracy by a factor of up to $2.5\text{--}3.9\times$, compared with the LCC codes.
-Experiment results also demonstrate significant advantages of GLCC codes over LCC codes, in speeding up the model convergence and providing stronger protection on data and model privacy.
+To demonstrate the performance gains over LCC codes, we apply the proposed GLCC codes on distributed training of perceptron neural networks, and empirically evaluate the performance of GLCC codes on simultaneously training multiple single-layer perceptron classifiers.
+More specifically, in experiments involving various combinations of datasets and straggler scenarios, GLCC codes reduce the training time for the classifiers to reach certain test accuracy by a factor of up to $2.5\text{--}3.9\times$, compared with the LCC codes.
+Experimental results also demonstrate significant advantages of GLCC codes over LCC codes, in speeding up the model convergence and providing stronger protection on data and model privacy.